softlogic-gt/laravel-facgateway/README.md

 ## Usage

 In the constructor, if the email is specified, a confirmation receipt is sent.
 The default subject is `Comprobante de pago`.
+For 3DS, an email address is required

 ### Sale